Margaret J. Mitchell

 Margaret J. Mitchell (1869–1952) was an American writer, the dietician of Manhattan State Hospital, New York, and director of domestic science, Drexel Institute, Philadelphia.
+She subsequently worked at the Bruce School in New York.

 She is the author of two books: The Fireless Cook Book: A Manual of the Construction and Use of Appliances for Cooking by Retained Heat, and Cereal Foods and Their Preparation.
+She presented her work on cereal foods at the 1909 Housekeepers' Conference.
+While working at the Bruce School, Mitchell authored articles that were syndicated in United States's newspapers.